 Have you tried using miso in the kitchen?
 Learn why this savory paste is good for your gut, and get cookin’!

 Mix beans, mold, and salt and let sit for 6 months to ferment.
 “Yum!” is probably not your first reaction to this recipe for making miso paste.
-However, when used strategically in the kitchen, miso paste can transform dishes.
+However, when it’s used strategically in the kitchen, miso paste can transform dishes.

 From dressings to glazes to soups, miso paste is a versatile ingredient that can be used in so many ways in the kitchen.
 Let’s answer some common questions about this mysterious paste: